hollyemblem/tiny-toy-network/README.md

 ## What it is
 `index.html` is a standalone interactive visualization for a tiny fully connected network with a sigmoid activation between layers.
-The goal is to have a network small enough where I can apply backpropagation by hand, thus helping with memory retention fo the topic.
+The goal is to have a network small enough where I can apply backpropagation by hand, thus helping with memory retention for the topic.
+I hope it is useful for you too!

 The network has: